LunaStev/libcore/README.md

 # libcore

-libcore is a collection of header files that have been conveniently rekeyed from the standard library of C language or reconstructed to fit modern programming languages.
+libcore is a collection of header files, either rekeyed from the standard C library or redesigned to align with modern programming languages.